akshwin/Pneumonia-Detection-Using-Deep-Learning/README.md

-# Pneumonia-Detection-Using-Deep-Learning
+# Predicting_Pneumonia_Using_Deep_Learning
-This is a project built using CNN to detect Pneumonia form X-Ray imagea
+This repository contains project on lung disease prediction